 In order to calculate the conditional entropy we need to know joint distribution of X and Y. Below you should enter the matrix where the cell value for any i row and j column represents the probability of the outcome, .
 Rows represent the values of X random variable and columns - the values of Y random variable .

-Note that you can click "Show details" to view details of the calculation.
-Formula used in calculation is explained below the calculator.
+Note that you can click "Show details" to view the details of the calculation.
+The formula used in the calculation is explained below the calculator.

 Conditional entropy formula